ros2/design/articles/140_topic_and_service_name_mapping.md

 - must start with a forward slash (`/`), i.e. they must be absolute
 - must not contain tilde (`~`) or curly braces (`{}`)

-Note that expanded substitutions must result in a valid name and comply to the name contraints stated in the previous section.
+Note that expanded substitutions must result in a valid name and comply to the name constraints stated in the previous section.
 An example of an invalid substitution would be `{sub}/foo` and replace `{sub}` with a numeric value, which thus leads to a topic starting with a numeric character.

 ### Uniform Resource Locators (URLs)